Save Page Position in Firefox bookmarks

 Bookmarks work the same in every popular browser.
 You use a shortcut or click on a button in the browser's interface to bookmark a page.
-The address of that page, its title and related information are then saved in the browser so that you can reopen the bookmarked page at a later time using the browser's address bar, buttons or menus that it makes available to you.
+The address of that page, its title and related information is then saved in the browser so that you can reopen the bookmarked page at a later time using the browser's address bar, buttons or menus that it makes available to you.

 While that is usually more than sufficient, it is not that thorough when it comes to large web pages or particular pieces of information on pages that you are interested in.